 This roasted root vegetable bowl with maple-miso tahini dressing is a fantastic meal to make over the weekend and have ready to bring for lunch all week.
 Honestly, I’ve made this a few times and Kyle and I have had veggies for days!
 Even though chopping up all the veggies takes some time, it is WELL worth it because it will save you time and money in the long-haul.
-And the maple-miso tahini dressing on top?
+And the maple-miso tahini sauce on top?
 SO tasty!
 Additionally, it brings the necessary balance of sweet and salty to the earthy root vegetables.
 It also pairs well with this maple balsamic dressing!

 A Note About Beets